Downers Grove South High School: Academics

 In 2008, Downers Grove South had an average composite ACT score of 22.0, 0.5 points above the state average.
 DGS graduated 96.7% of its senior class.
 Downers Grove South has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT, are the assessment tools used to fulfill mandates of the federal No Child Left Behind Act.
 While the school as a whole did make AYP, two of the six student subgroups failed to meet expectations in reading.

+Demographics

+In the 2022-2023 school year, there were 2,637 students enrolled at the school.
+In the same year, 56% of students were non-Hispanic white, 22% were Hispanic or Latino, 11% were black or African-American, 7% were Asian, and 3% were multiracial.
+The school has a student to teacher ratio of 14.6, and 17% of students are eligible for free or reduced price lunches.

 Athletics

 South competes in the West Suburban Conference.
 The school is also a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state of Illinois.
 The school teams are stylized as the Mustangs.